linode/docs/docs/products/storage/backups/_index.md

 The Backup service is available as a paid add-on for Compute Instances.
 Pricing starts at $2/month for a 1 GB Shared CPU Compute Instance.
 Review the [Pricing page](https://www.linode.com/pricing/#row--storage) for additional rates based on other Compute Instance plans.

-On all plans, the Backups service can store up to four backups, three of which are automatically generated on the date and time range you specify:
+On all plans, the Backup service can store up to four backups, three of which are automatically generated on the date and time range you specify:

 - **Daily** *(Less than 24 hours old)*
 - **Weekly** *(Less than 7 days old)*